 The first generation RVR, introduced February 1991, is a compact MPV, manufactured from 1991 until 1997 and marketed as the Mitsubishi Space Runner in Europe and Mitsubishi Expo LRV in the United States.
 Export markets in Asia and Oceania used the Japanese market name.
 The RVR was also marketed by Chrysler as the Dodge/Plymouth Colt Wagon and Eagle Summit Wagon captive imports in North America.
 Its "tall wagon" configuration traces to Italdesign's 1978 Lancia Megagamma concept.

-The RVR was essentially a second generation Mitsubishi Chariot (marketed in some markets as the Space Wagon) with a shortened chassis but sharing the components of the longer variant.
+The RVR was essentially a second generation Mitsubishi Chariot (marketed in some markets as the Space Wagon) with its chassis shortened by 20 cm (7.9 in), sharing most components with the longer variant.
 Its tall wagon body style featured two rows of seats, equipped with a single rear door and, in all markets, a single sliding door on the passenger side.
 The Mitsubishi sliding door latched to a "B" pillar, whereas those of the Toyota and Nissan vehicles did not.
 The rear windows did not retract but were forward hinged.
 The rear windows on the longer Chariot did retract into the doors.

 The fuel tank access door was on the right side for all versions sold internationally.
 In the LHD models, which had the sliding door on the right side, an interlock prevented the door from opening too far when the fuel filler door was open.